-A unified communications service developed by Google that allows members to initiate and participate in text messaging, voice or video chats, either one-on-one or in a group.
-Hangouts is built into Google+ and Gmail, and mobile Hangouts apps are available for iOS and Android devices.
+Online DM communication software app developed by Google and part of G-Suite that allows users to initiate and participate in text messaging, voice or video chats, either one-on-one or in a group.
+Hangouts is built into Gmail.
+Mobile Hangouts apps are also available for Apple iOS and Android devices

 When you save data or install programs on your computer, the information is typically written to your computer’s hard disk.
 The hard disk is a spindle of magnetic disks, called platters, that record and store information.
 Because the data is stored magnetically, information recorded to the hard disk remains intact after you turn your computer off.
 This is an important distinction between the hard disk and RAM, or memory, which is reset when the computer’s power is turned off.
 The hard disk is housed inside the hard drive, which reads and writes data to the disk.
 The hard drive also transmits data back and forth between the CPU and the disk.

 Refers to your physical computer equipment, like the monitor, mouse, etc. It also refers to the Viasat equipment installed at your location, such as the Viasat dish antenna and modem.

 High-Definition Multimedia Interface (HDMI) is a digital interface for transmitting audio and video data in a single cable.
 It is supported by most HD TVs and related components, such as DVD and Blu-ray players, cable boxes and video game systems.
 While other types of A/V connections require separate cables for audio and video data, HDMI carries the audio and video streams together, greatly eliminating cable clutter.
 For example, a component cable connection requires three cables for video and two for audio, totaling five cables in all.
 The same information can be transmitted using one HDMI cable.